Icon's impact: Apprenticeships for the Conservation sector

 - Developing Assessment Plans: We developed the assessment plan for the independent end point assessment, which all Apprentices must pass before they can be officially signed off as having completed.

 The Level 4 Cultural Heritage Conservation Technician and the Level 7 Degree Apprenticeship for Cultural Heritage Conservator were fully approved by the Institute for Apprenticeships in April 2019.
-Icon is now in the process of registering to be the End Point Assessment Organisation.
+Icon has also been approved as an End Point Assessment Organisation.

 We’re absolutely delighted that we’ve managed to get to new apprenticeships approved.
 We have learned lots from our work.
 Here are some of our reflections: